 Test Kitchen Tips

-• For a thicker, stew-ier version, skip adding the cup of water.
+• Make the soup like a stew.
+For a thicker, stew-ier version, skip adding the cup of water.

 • Carrots and celery are not traditional Goulash Soup ingredients, but I found this recipe lacked a bit of sweetness without it.
 By the end of the cook time, all of the vegetables end up being quite tender, so the finished product delivers some majorly cozy classic beef stew vibes.